 By their attendance, participants in a Live CME Seminar grant American Medical Seminars, Inc. (AMS, Inc.), its legal representatives, assigns, and those acting under AMS, Inc.’s permission and on AMS, Inc.’s authority, to copyright, publish, and use in all forms and media and manners for advertising, trade, promotion, exhibition, or any other lawful purpose, whatsoever, any depictions of the participants made by AMS, Inc. or AMS, Inc.’s representative, in which participants may be included in whole or in part, alone or in conjunction with other persons, or reproductions thereof, or in derivative works made through any medium, where said depictions may include any or all of still, single, multiple or moving photographic images or pictures, video recordings or audio recordings.

-It is the policy of American Medical Seminars, Inc. to ensure balance, independence, objectivity and scientific rigor in all of its directly sponsored educational activities.
-All faculty participating in activities directly sponsored by American Medical Seminars, Inc. are expected to disclose to the activity audience any relevant financial relationships related to the content of their presentation(s).
+It is the policy of American Medical Seminars, Inc. (AMS) to ensure balance, independence, objectivity, and scientific rigor in all of its directly sponsored educational activities.

 The information presented at this CME activity represents the views and opinions of the individual presenters, and does not constitute the opinion or endorsement of, or promotion by AMS or its affiliates.
 Reasonable efforts have been taken intending for educational subject matter to be presented in a balanced, unbiased fashion and in compliance with regulatory requirements.
 However, each CME activity participant must always use his/her own personal and professional judgment when considering further application of this information, particularly as it may relate to patient diagnostic or treatment decisions including, without limitation, FDA-approved uses and any off-label uses.